-- 1. encourage public disclosure of our tax affairs and in particular, highlight that we are paying our fair share; and - 2. ensure we are transparent and help educate the public about our compliance with Australia's tax laws.
+- 1. Encourage public disclosure of our tax affairs, and in particular, highlight that we are paying our fair share - 2.
+Ensure we are transparent and help educate the public about our compliance with Australia's tax laws.

-The QSuper Group supports the TTC and is pleased to publish its report in respect of the year ended 30 June 2018.
-Whilst adoption of the TTC is voluntary, QSuper is pleased to participate to provide our members and other interested parties with insight into:
+The QSuper Group supports the TTC and is pleased to publish its report in respect of the year ended 30 June 2019.
+While adoption of the TTC is voluntary, QSuper recognises the importance of transparent disclosure and welcomes the opportunity to provide our members and other interested parties with insight into:

-- The tax strategy that QSuper Board pursues; - The governance arrangements that QSuper Board has implemented and follows in pursuit of that strategy; and - The substantial extent to which QSuper and its members contribute to taxes paid in Australia and elsewhere.
+- The tax strategy that the QSuper Board pursues - The governance arrangements that the QSuper Board has implemented and follows in pursuit of that strategy - The substantial extent to which QSuper and its members contribute to taxes paid in Australia and elsewhere.